How to learn silversmithing

 I was drawn to silversmithing after training first in blacksmithing at Kingston Maurward in Dorset, England.
 I wanted to learn something ancient, which involved working my hands hard - away from a screen.
 I worked in UK Wildlife Conservation for over 10 years with multiple organisations, however as the years progressed my work became more and more office-based.
 I longed for physical movement and tactile creations.
 Blacksmithing was a steep learning curve but incredibly rewarding.
 It felt ritualistic working with all of the elements, fire to heat, water to quench, air to quicken or cool and forging with the earth.
 More than anything I desired to create wearable jewels and talismans, thus silversmithing was the next creative step for my journey.

-Learning how to silversmith
+Learning how to silversmith in Dorset

 I began my studies at Jenny Greenhow Jewellery in Wareham, Dorset in the evenings after my conservation work.
 I was taught by the extremely knowledgeable Eliane of ELS Jewellery, alongside invaluable cameo teachings with Jodie Metcalfe Jewellery and Wendy Nutt Jewellery.
 These evenings crafting with other women on their creative journeys felt almost tribal as we prayed to the soldering deities together.
 I am forever grateful for their warm support.